 - slow growth

-- inability to produce tears
+- the inability to produce tears

 - frequent lung infections

-- difficulty maintaining the right temperature
+- difficulty maintaining body temperature

 - prolonged breath-holding